blendsdk/blend-class-system/README.md

 to anyone who is interested.
 I hope you enjoy it and let me know if you happen to find any bugs.
 Don't forget to give this project a star at npmjs.org :)

-***IMPORTANT***: This repository is created to enable BlendJS's class system within node.js and io.js.
+***IMPORTANT***: This repository is created to enable BlendJS's class system within Node.js.
-It does not provide useful functionality in the browser yet.
+It does not provide useful functionality in the browser.
 For the browser version you need to use the BlendJS Web SDK!

 ##Getting Started: